GDevelopApp/GDevelop-examples/examples/3d-bomber-bunny/README.md

-A bomberman-like game where each player controls a goose.
-Includes a title screen where you can choose the map and between 2 to 4 players, and bonuses.
+A bomberman-like game for up to 4 players with procedural animations and particles.